 6. Pin a related post

-Don’t just stop at your cover photo and photo description: Pin a related post – and by that, we mean a post that directly relates to and reinforces the CTA in your cover photo – to the top of your page, to further bring home your message.
+Don’t just stop at your cover photo and photo description: create a related pinned post on Facebook – and by that, we mean a post that directly relates to and reinforces the CTA in your cover photo – to the top of your page, to further bring home your message.

 Want to grow your Facebook followers quickly?

 Now you know how to maximize your Facebook cover photo impact (and dimensions), but what’s a great image without the followers to love it?
-The ShareThis Facebook follow button is a perfect tool to begin growing (or supercharge) your Facebook following.
+If you’re not sure how to get more followers on Facebook the ShareThis Facebook follow button is a perfect tool to begin growing (or supercharge) your Facebook following.
 Not to mention, it’s also mobile optimized, lightweight, and easy to configure and install.
 Check it out!